zijiexia/zijiexia.github.io/_projects/projects-1.md

 collection: projects
 ---

-# Self-driving car with lane keeping
+## Self-driving car with lane keeping

 In this project, we implemented a data-driven control strategy to keep the autonomous vehicle in the center of lane.

-# Self-driving car with platooning
+## Self-driving car with platooning

-In this project, we implemented a data-driven control strategy to let the following car keep a constant distance with the preceding car.
+In this project, we implemented a data-driven control strategy to let the following car keep a constant distance with the preceding car and also keep in the center of lane.

-# Collision Avoidence